 Prevent the Entry of Water

 If you found a leak inside your attic or home, try to pinpoint the source of the leak.
 If there are not yet any leaks, look for areas that appear to pose a risk, including shingles that have blown away, damaged fascia boards, missing flashing and cracked or degranulated shingles.
 Your goal is to stop water from entering the attic, flowing between the walls or reaching the ceilings in your home.
 If the hardware store is open, you may need to buy a few supplies.
 If the store is closed, use whatever you have on hand, including duct tape, sealants, sheets of thick plastic, roofing cement or tarps.
 Your temporary repairs may be unsightly and short-term, but you need to prevent additional damage and stall for time until the roofer can make permanent repairs.

 Call Alpha Roofing for Emergency Repairs

 Alpha Roofing is an Austin based roofing contractor and we know that severe weather can have serious consequences for your home.
 We offer emergency roof services and roofing inspections as well as roof, chimney and flashing repairs.
-We install asphalt shingles and metal roofing systems, skylights, siding, gutters and attic insulation.
+We install asphalt shingles and metal roofing systems, skylights, and siding.
 Our reputation has been built on the quality of our craftsmanship, our outstanding customer service, and our reasonable rates.
 If you have questions about Emergency Roof Repair – When Weather Turns Harsh or would like to receive a free, no-obligation estimate, call (512) 777-1086 or use the quote request form to submit your information online.